bhargavcreolestudios/ventive-demo/README.md

 **Server startup:**
-- to start lumen server, go to `lumen-app` directory by terminal and fire `php -S localhost:8000 -t public` so your lumen-app server will be started.
+- To start lumen server, go to `lumen-app` directory by terminal and run `php -S localhost:8000 -t public`.
 - Run ```npm start``` OR ```yarn start```  in your `react-app` directory (to run project)
-- than you can locate your project at `http://localhost:3000`
+- React will be run on `http://localhost:3000`